emukidid/SNES_APU_SD/README.md

 ### Current Features
 - Loads a .spc file (hardcoded filename) from SD card and plays it on the SNES APU
+- Loads a .spc file through the PC interface.

 ### Planned Features
 - 16x2 LCD for track display and menu